aussig/X-Plane-Backup-Library/README.md

 It outputs a folder into `builds` which includes the version number.

 _Note: There is also an option to build 'For OpenSceneryX', which should only be used by the maintainer of the [OpenSceneryX Library](https://github.com/OpenSceneryX/Library).
-Using this option produces a text file rather than a library file, which is ready for inclusion in an OpenSceneryX build, and excludes `EXPORT_BACKUP` lines for OpenSceneryX itself._
+Using this option produces a text file rather than a library file, which is ready for inclusion in an OpenSceneryX build, and omits `EXPORT_BACKUP` lines for OpenSceneryX itself._

 ## Distribution